We Ask an Activist What the Aarey Forest Decision Means for Other Citizen Movements

 NA: There are many tribal communities and wild animals living inside Aarey.
 This forest is their home.
 They have lived here sustainably for eons.
 The building of the metro car shed will result in the cutting of old-growth trees and the destruction of the forest.
 Reduction in the habitat will lead to an increase in instances of man-animal conflict.

 TS: It took an immense fight for Aarey to be acknowledged as a forest rather than grazing land.
-The same goes for Save Aravali and Save Hasdeo.
+The same goes for Aravalli Bachao and Save Hasdeo.
 What is the future of citizen-led protests in leading climate activism?
 How do people reignite a fight they thought they had won?

 NA: Citizens will not give up the good fight to Save Aarey or our other forests across India.
 With India being one of the most vulnerable nations to the climate crisis, we cannot afford to give up.
 The fight to save Aarey and our other natural habitats will continue.